If you live in an apartment or a limited space and wonder about owning a Havanese dog, this is a “must-read” article for you.

-Are Havanese good apartment dogs?
-Havanese are good apartment dogs because of their size, barking patterns, non-destructiveness, low shedding, easily trainable, well-suited qualities for apartment living.
-But they require adequate exercises, nutrition, affection, attention, regular vet checkups.
+Considering their size, barking patterns, non-destructiveness, low shedding, easily trainable, Havanese are good apartment dogs.
+But they tend to be yuppy and energetic.
+So, they require adequate mental and physical exercise, proper training, nutrition, affection, attention, & regular vet checkups.

 Table of Contents